TheSteelFist/TheSteelFist/README.md

 💻 I love to work on all kinds of projects, because every little thing helps when you least expect it.<br>

 When I'm not studying or working towards the craziest dream, I indulge myself in a bunch of activities that can be considered as my guilty pleasure.<br>
-🎸🎻 One of them is playing heavy metal songs on my guitar or some classical on the violin (Two ends of the spectrum?
+🎸🎻 One of them is playing heavy metal songs on my guitar or some classical pieces on the violin (Two ends of the spectrum?
 On closer inspection they're very similar)<br>
 🥘🍰 I also love to cook and bake, most of which is very edible!<br>
 📚📖 Learning languages is a newfound hobby of mine, Japanese being the latest addition to the list. アニメが大好きだから ;)<br>
 🎨✏️ I also like to sketch portraits and paint landscapes!
 It's usually sketching because pencil is the quickest to reach out for(although it demands way more patience).<br>